Ada-Developers-Academy/daily-curriculum/week8/project-outline.md

 - view a leader board that compares own number of books completed versus friends and everyone

 Email Elise for questions, ideas, or clarifications about this project. (<elise.worthy@adadevelopersacademy.org>)

+**adaTunes**
+Create an application that allows users to manage their music collection, where a user can:
+- create an account
+- select Albums that they own
+- create new Albums, Artists, and Tracks that aren't in the current system
+- create Playlists of their favorite Tracks
+- allow users to browse other Users' collections, Artist pages, and Albums

+Additional Possibilities:
+- output Playlists as a PDF
+- add a "Login With Twitter" feature with Devise
+- allow users to upload cover art using Carrierwave
+- use the Amazon-Album-Art gem to import cover images from Amazon